GetCheckedOnline.com

 * Compositing

-Healthcare explainer videos a powerful tool for explaining processes.
-At first, I focused on character creation based on their clientele.
+Healthcare explainer videos a powerful tool for simplifying processes.
+First off, I focused on character creation based on their clientele.
 We decided to create three hero characters that reflected the Lower Mainland’s rich cultural diversity.

-Our heroes are Getty, Al, and Priya.
-Getty (named after GetCheckedOnline) is a single queer non-binary Vancouverite of East Asian descent.
-Al is a partnered Indigenous gay cis man, and Priya is a married straight cis woman of South Asian descent.
+Our hero characters are Getty, Al, and Priya.
+Getty (named after GetCheckedOnline!) is a single queer non-binary Vancouverite of East Asian descent.
+Al is a partnered Indigenous queer cis man, and Priya is a partnered straight cis woman of South Asian descent.

 After finalizing our list of hero characters, I created look shots in three different styles.
 From a minimalist approach focusing on screens and UI to a mix of character and screen animations, we decided to opt for a style that showed the character’s faces to foster an emotional connection with the audience.
 Afterwards, I translated the written script into visuals with a storyboard.
 This helped the team visualize the story and get a better sense of the narrative rhythm.